jamesls/fakeredis/README.rst

 Support for aioredis
 ====================
-You can also use fakeredis to mock out aioredis_.
-This is a much newer addition (added in 1.4.0) with less testing, so your mileage may vary.
-For
+You can also use fakeredis to mock out aioredis_, although at present only aioredis 1.x is supported.
+This is a much newer addition to fakeredis (added in 1.4.0) with less testing, so your mileage may vary.
+For example:
-example:

 .. code-block:: python